Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 Pathology of Islamophobia

-Answer by Vladislav Sokhin
+Answer from Vladislav Sokhin

 Yuri Maksimov

-But for Muslims, statistics are not important, we are not former Komsomol functionaries who today, on behalf of Christianity, are trying to arrange a kind of “social competition”: who will lead more neophytes to which church.
-Islam is not some kind of church or sect, but the world's true religion, and for Islam, not quantity, but quality is important.
+But statistics are not important for Muslims; we are not former Komsomol functionaries who today, in the name of Christianity, are trying to organize a kind of “socialist competition”: who will bring the most neophytes to which church.
+Islam is not some church or sect, but a true world religion, and for Islam it is not quantity that is important, but quality.

 What is Ramadan?